-Answer: The basic principles of ABA consist of environmental variables that impact a behavior.
+Answer: The basic principles of ABA consist of environmental variables that impact behavior.
 These variables are antecedents and consequences.
-Antecedents are events that happen directly before the behavior, and a consequence is the event that follows the behavior.
-The figure visually demonstrates the behavior change contingency and provides an example.
-It is through systematic application of antecedents and consequences that the target behavior will maintain, increase or decrease.
-In other words, this is how learning will occur!
+Antecedents are events that happen right before the behavior, and a conse-quence is the event following the behavior.
+The following figure demonstrates the behavior change contingency and provides an example.
+It is through systematic application of antecedents and consequences that target behavior will maintain, increase, or decrease -- this is how learning will occur!

 Question: How can antecedents be used to impact behavior?

-Answer: There is always an antecedent to a behavior, whether this is a positive behavior to be increased, or a negative behavior to be decreased.
+Answer: There is always an antecedent to a behavior, whether its a positive behavior to be increased or a negative behavior to be decreased.
 Antecedents are important to understand as they help the learner know what to do.
-For example, when John, a 16 year old with autism, is shown a picture of the family van, he knows to put his shoes on and get in the car.
+For example, when John, a 16 year old with ASD, is shown a picture of the family van, he knows to put his shoes on and get in the car.

 There are many ways to alter antecedents to impact learning.
 The most important way to target antecedents is by directly adapting instruction and student tasks so the student will have success.
 For example, Ty has a difficult time responding to multiple word sentences so one word instruction will be used instead of sentences.
 James gets overwhelmed when he does not know what he is supposed to do in his reading assignment.
 Therefore, directions are presented to him using picture cards.